govuk-one-login/authentication-api/oidc-api/docs/AuthorisationHandler.md

 - Triggered by a call to /authorize from an RP

-  - RP, who needs to be registered already in the client registry
+  - RP must already be in the client registry

 - Possible journeys through lambda (can be found in [orchestration diagrams](../../docs/diagrams/orchestration))
   - [Auth journey](../../docs/diagrams/orchestration/auth-only)